If you have a disability, you can use the entrance to the right of the main entrance. There is an automatic door opener at the entrance.

 The disabled toilet is outside the downstairs cloakroom.
 It is accessible from both the right and left sides.
 The door width is 90 cm.
 There is also a disabled toilet at the staff entrance.

 The stairs are marked on the bottom and the top step.
 Handrails are fitted on many but not all of the staircases.

 You can borrow magnifying glasses and torches at the entrance.
 We have raised print and Braille in the Traditions and Interiors exhibitions.
 The Swedish Folk Art exhibition features special objects to touch.

-The museum also has audio guides for other exhibitions providing a wealth of information to listen to.
+The museum also has audio guides for the exhibitions, providing a wealth of information to listen to.
 These other audio guides are not specifically designed for visually-impaired visitors.